43A.04 General powers and responsibilities of commissioner.

 (5) utilize constructive and cooperative labor-management practices to the extent otherwise required by chapters 43A and 179A;

-(7) recommend to the legislature appropriate changes in law necessary to carry out the mission and improve the performance of the department.
+(7) recommend to the legislature, in the performance report of the department required under section 15.91, appropriate changes in law necessary to carry out the mission of the department.

 Subd.
 2. Executive direction.
 The commissioner shall direct all departmental services, appoint employees and may enter into contracts to carry out the provisions of this chapter.